 So far, several observational studies have shown healthy dietary patterns high in fruits and vegetables and low in processed foods are associated with reduced depression risk.
 While diets high in processed foods have been linked to increased depression risk.

 The diet with the most evidence for reducing depression risk is the Mediterranean Diet (MD).
 Which is known for being high in vegetables, legumes, whole grains, and olive oil while lower in meat, processed foods, and sugar.

 Several mechanisms for how the Mediterranean Diet affects depression have been speculated.
-These include theories involving fiber and the microbiome, folate, and methylation, and omega 3 fatty acids, and inflammation.
+These include theories involving fibre and the microbiome, folate, and methylation, omega 3 fatty acids, and inflammation.
 But the theory which caught my eye was the role of polyphenols.

 it’s all about the polyphenols

 Polyphenols are colourful compounds found in a wide variety of plant foods.
 They have antioxidant and anti-inflammatory properties and are classed according to the nature of their carbon skeleton: These include phenolic acids, flavonoids, and the less common stilbenes and lignans.

 When considering depression, we know that it is commonly associated with subclinical inflammatory status characterized by an increase in proinflammatory cytokines and neuronal damage – consistent systemic inflammation in the brain and nervous system.

 Subclinical means markers may not show on a standard blood test, but rather require further investigation by your integrative doctor or natural health professional

 Polyphenols may exert protective effects on mental health via upregulating the body’s natural defense systems, stabilizing free radicals, and reducing oxidative damage to our cells.
 In addition, neuroprotective properties have been observed, with polyphenols modulating specific cellular signaling pathways involved in cognitive processes.